Special Report on Developments in India's Defense and Technology (Year Month)

 Key Chapter Title List

-1. DRDO's 67th Foundation Day: Defence Minister Meets Scientists and Officials
+- DRDO's 67th Foundation Day: Defense Minister Meets with Scientists and Officials

-2. Indian Navy to Simultaneously Commission INS Nilgiri, Surat, and Vaghsheer Vessels
+- Indian Navy to Simultaneously Commission INS Nilgiri, Surat, and Vaghsheer Ships

-3. Request for Information Issued for 23mm Anti-Drone Ammunition Manufacturing
+- Request for Information Issued for Manufacturing 23mm Anti-Drone Ammunition

-5. Indian Army Modernizes Air Defence Systems with Indigenous 23mm Anti-Drone Ammunition
+- Indian Army Modernizes Air Defense Systems with Indigenous 23mm Anti-Drone Ammunition

-6. Melatonin Nanoformulation May Become New Treatment for Parkinson's Disease
+- Melatonin Nano-formulation May Become New Treatment for Parkinson's Disease

-7. AI Cracks 2000-Year-Old Mystery: Ancient Texts Deciphered for the First Time
+- Artificial Intelligence Solves 2000-Year-Old Mystery: Ancient Texts Revealed for the First Time

-8. India's Space Ambitions Rise in 2025, ISRO Targets Major Missions
+- India's Space Ambitions Rise in 2025, ISRO Aims for Major Missions

 Document Introduction

-In the defense domain, DRDO celebrated its 67th Foundation Day.
-Defence Minister Rajnath Singh emphasized that DRDO must synchronize with the evolution of the technology ecosystem, focus on key project R&D, and deepen cooperation with the private sector and startups.
-In 2024, DRDO transferred 1950 technology licensing agreements to Indian industry.
-The Indian Navy will historically commission the first Project 17A stealth frigate INS Nilgiri, the final Project 15B stealth destroyer INS Surat, and the final Scorpène-class submarine INS Vaghsheer simultaneously on January 15, 2025, demonstrating the self-reliance capability of India's indigenous shipbuilding industry and the enhancement of naval combat power.
-Concurrently, the Indian Ministry of Defence issued a Request for Information for the manufacturing of 23mm anti-drone ammunition, aiming to improve interception probability against small, low radar cross-section drones by adapting existing weapon systems, thereby advancing air defense system modernization.
+In the defense sector, DRDO celebrated its 67th Foundation Day.
+Defense Minister Rajnath Singh emphasized that DRDO must keep pace with technological ecosystem evolution, focus on critical project R&D, and deepen cooperation with the private sector and startups.
+In 2024, DRDO transferred 1950 technologies to Indian industry.
+The Indian Navy will historically commission the first Project 17A stealth frigate INS Nilgiri, the final Project 15B stealth destroyer INS Surat, and the final Scorpène-class submarine INS Vaghsheer simultaneously on January 15, 2025, showcasing the self-reliance capability of India's indigenous shipbuilding industry and the enhancement of naval combat power.
+Concurrently, the Indian Ministry of Defense issued a Request for Information for the manufacturing of 23mm anti-drone ammunition, aiming to improve interception probability against small, low radar cross-section drones by adapting existing weapon systems and advancing air defense system modernization.

-In the Army domain, the 2025 Army Day will be held for the first time in Pune, with "Modernization, Inclusivity, Public Participation" as its core theme.
+In the army domain, the 2025 Army Day will be held in Pune for the first time, with modernization, inclusivity, and public engagement as its core themes.
 It will showcase indigenous defense equipment and promote the integration of women into combat roles.
-Furthermore, it clarifies that the Army in 2025 will focus on key directions such as technology-driven warfare, strengthening border defense, and indigenous defense production.
+Furthermore, it has been clarified that the Army's focus for 2025 will be on technology-driven warfare, strengthening border defense, and domestic defense production, among other key directions.

-The science, technology, and space sections are filled with highlights.
-A melatonin nanoformulation developed by Indian scientists shows potential in improving Parkinson's disease by enhancing bioavailability and neuroprotective efficacy through targeted delivery.
-Artificial intelligence has achieved a breakthrough in archaeology, successfully deciphering ancient texts such as scrolls carbonized by the eruption of Mount Vesuvius.
-In space, ISRO has planned several major missions for 2025, including the unmanned Gaganyaan test flight, the launch of the Indian Data Relay Satellite System, the deployment of the NISAR Earth observation satellite, among others.
-It will also launch a communication satellite for a US company that enables smartphone voice calls from space, expanding commercial space cooperation.
-Additionally, NASA's Parker Solar Probe completed its closest-ever encounter with the Sun, providing crucial data for solar physics research.
+The technology and space sectors are highlighted by significant achievements.
+A melatonin nano-formulation developed by Indian scientists shows potential in improving Parkinson's disease, enhancing bioavailability and neuroprotective efficacy through targeted delivery.
+Artificial intelligence has achieved a breakthrough in archaeology, successfully deciphering ancient texts such as carbonized scrolls from the Vesuvius eruption.
+In space, ISRO has planned several major missions for 2025, including the unmanned test flight of Gaganyaan, the launch of the Indian Data Relay Satellite System, the deployment of the NISAR Earth observation satellite, and more.
+Simultaneously, it will launch a communication satellite for a US company that enables smartphone voice calls from space, expanding commercial space cooperation.
+Additionally, NASA's Parker Solar Probe has completed its closest-ever encounter with the Sun, providing crucial data for solar physics research.

-Based on authoritative information from mainstream Indian media, government websites, and professional institutions, this report systematically outlines India's strategic layout and practical progress in areas such as defense industry upgrading, military equipment modernization, cutting-edge technology R&D, and space exploration.
-It serves as an important reference for analyzing India's defense and technology development path under the "Aatmanirbhar Bharat" (Self-Reliant India) initiative.
+Based on authoritative information released by mainstream Indian media, government websites, and professional institutions, this report systematically outlines India's strategic layout and practical progress in areas such as defense industry upgrading, military equipment modernization, cutting-edge technology R&D, and space exploration.
+It serves as an important reference for analyzing India's development path in defense and technology under the Atmanirbhar Bharat (Self-Reliant India) initiative.